anjaplemenitas/anjaplemenitas/README.md

 ### My name is Anja - Frontend Web Developer!

-🙋‍♀️ Looking for web development job, I completed a full-stack web development course at LeWagon London.
+🙋‍♀️ Looking for web development job.
 <br>
 💡 Knowledge of HTML, CSS, Javascript, and other emerging internet application technologies, with a particular interest in the field of sustainability.
+I completed a full-stack web development course at LeWagon London
 <br>
 🌱 I have experience in reducing waste which I implemented and it was always a topic in my previous culinary work.
 <br>